 - Recognize and appreciate various forms of the modern short story

 - Identify the elements of a short story

 - Identify the dominant elements in a short story

 - Craft short stories in various forms for specific audiences

 - Share and discuss stories with other writers

-Facilitator: Richard Carter — Honors BA in English (University of Toronto), BEd (Queen’s University), MEd (University of Toronto), and MFA in Poetry (Drew University).
+Facilitator: Rick Carter — Honors BA in English (University of Toronto), BEd (Queen’s University), MEd (University of Toronto), and MFA in Poetry (Drew University).

 Rick Carter is a retired secondary school teacher of English and Dramatic Arts.
 Rick spent his career with the Sudbury Catholic District School Board in Sudbury, Ontario, where he served as a classroom teacher, department chair, and principal.
 He is also a published poet, having completed a Master of Fine Arts in Poetry at Drew University in Madison, New Jersey.
 Recently, Rick published The Bright There, There, a collection of poems, and White Space, a collection of haiku and senryu.
 He also publishes regularly in Frogpond: The Journal of the Haiku Society of America.
 Rick is passionate about poetry and how its appreciation can better enrich our lives.
 In Rick’s course, beautiful risks will be taken.